bigdatagenomics/bigdatagenomics.github.io/source/mail/index.markdown

 Alternatively, you can read and post questions using the [web forum page](https://groups.google.com/forum/#!forum/adam-developers).

 We look forward to having you join the conversation.
+Feel free to send an introductory email to the list when you join.